 Guardianship v.
 Attorney-in-Fact in DC

-Being appointed someone’s guardian and/or their attorney-in-fact is a huge responsibility in DC.
+Being appointed someone’s guardian and/or their attorney-in-fact is a huge responsibility.
 In both cases, a person likely doesn’t have the capacity to make their own decisions and thus needs someone looking out for their well-being.
-Someone who is interested in becoming an individual’s guardian should speak with a DC guardianship lawyer to discuss how they should proceed.
+Someone who is interested in becoming an individual’s guardian should speak with a skilled guardianship attorney to discuss how they should proceed as well as to understand the key differences between guardianship v. attorney-in-fact in DC.

 What is a Guardian